tweag/nickel/doc/manual/typing.md

 (1 + ((if true then 0 else "a" | Number)) : Number
 ```

-The code above is accepted, while a fully statically typed version is rejected
+The typechecker accepts the code above, while it rejects a fully statically
-because of the type mismatch between the if branches:
+typed version because of the type mismatch between the if branches:

 ```nickel
 (1 + (if true then 0 else "a")) : Number